 Where do I send the claim (in national cases)?

-Compensation claims under the Scheme should be submitted on the standard application forms available at the following link
+Compensation claims under the Scheme should be submitted on the standard application forms available here.

 Completed applications should be sent to: